chrburris/Math_Bio_Modeling/README.md

 ## Repo Content

-These .m files solve 3 different ordinary different equation (ODE) systems that describe negative feedback oscillations.
-In this case, we consider these systems to describe cellular interactions.

-We start with the Goodwin model, and derive from there the Bliss model and the Goldbetter model for circadium rhythms.
-Each model has an associated ode.m file which corresponds to the ode system to be solved in the original .m file.

-A write up of the behavior of these systems is found in *lab1_writeup.pdf*.
+There are 2 folders in this repo.
+* *Lab_Project* gives the .m files that code 3 different models pertaining to negative feedback oscillations found in circadium rhythm patterns as well as protein dynamics.
+* *Final_Project* provides the .m files as well as a presentation and a link to an article.
+The final project for this course was to review and reproduce an article pertaining to cellular biology using ODE models and extend the models in a meaningful way.
+The project is described in more detail in the README.md file.